|

 Here’s a map to help you visualize what we’re talking about here.

-Our Recommended Strategy for Choosing Where to Stay in Olympic National Park
+Our Recommended Approach for Olympic National Park

 Now that we’ve briefly covered the geography, let’s get into figuring out exactly where to stay.
-We need to start with our recommended approach.

-The first thing to know is that it takes a LONG time to drive between certain regions.
 For example, the drive between Hurricane Ridge and Forks – the two most popular parts of the park – takes one hour and 45 minutes one way.
 So, if you stay in one of those places for your entire trip, you’d be driving nearly four hours to get to the other one.

 The best place to stay to explore Hurricane Ridge and Lake Crescent / the Sol Duc Valley is either Port Angeles (if you want more of a city vibe) or Lake Sutherland (if you want more of a nature vibe).